niktion9/cse15l-lab-reports/LabReport1.md

 Working Directory: Home directory and lecture1 directory?

-Explanation: Since the cat command has the abilty to print details of *one or more* files, I have tried two approaches for this example.
-I have put some text is the testCd file and used that as my furst argument, which resulted in the message that was in the file.
+Explanation: Since the cat command has the ability to print details of *one or more* files, I have tried two approaches for this example.
+I have put some text is the testCd file and used that as my first argument, which resulted in the message that was in the file.
 Then, I also tried the cat command with two files, one being testCd and the other being the README file in lecture1.
-As expected, the output was a combination of the coentent present in both teh files.
+As expected, the output was a combination of the content present in both the files.

 Error or No Error: It is not an error.